 - Your child may not want to eat but it is important to make sure they stay hydrated.
 Give them small amounts to drink regularly.

 - If your child is still in nappies you will be able to tell if they are getting enough to drink because they will still get wet nappies.

 - If your child has chest or tummy ache you can give them pain relief like paracetamol or ibuprofen made for infants or children.

 - Don’t smoke around your child or let them breathe in other people’s smoke.

-- A high temperature can be scary but it is a natural response to infection.
+- A high temperature can be scary, but it is a natural response to infection.
 Don’t try and reduce your child’s fever by sponging them with water.

 Your doctor should give you more information about the best way to look after your child at home.
 If your child’s symptoms get worse, go back to your doctor.

-Your doctor will assess if your child should be looked after in hospital based on their symptoms and other factors, including their age.
+Your doctor will assess if you child should be looked after in hospital based on their symptoms and other factors, including their age.
 Babies under 6 months old are more likely to be admitted to hospital.